khjt/a-star/README.md

 # a-star
-Attempt to do a working A-star pathfinding algorithm for console.
+Attempt to create a working A-star pathfinding algorithm for console.

 Includes random map generation script as well.